-The National Certifying Examination for Surgical covers the knowledge and skills common to competent entry-level Surgical Technologists in varied settings and geographical locations.
+The national certifying examination for surgical technologists covers the knowledge and skills common to competent entry-level Surgical Technologists in varied settings and geographical locations.
 NBSTSA committee members designed the examinations to assess the skills that comprise the core body of knowledge for all surgical technologists and surgical first assistants.
-The CST examination examines practical knowledge, and one night of studying will not lead to passing grades.
+The Certified Surgical Technologist (CST®) examination examines practical knowledge, and one night of studying will not lead to passing grades.

 The following steps can help you prepare:

 - Read through the Examination Content Area Outline (effective January 1, 2019).
 All the areas listed may appear on the examination.
 Candidates must correctly answer 102 questions to pass the CST examination.
 There are 175 questions on the test, 150 of which are scored, and 25 of which are being tested for future examinations, and do not count for or against the individual taking the test.
 We suggest that you mark those areas with which you are not familiar or comfortable.
 Study those areas, or possibly attend a class or seminar.
 Remember the CSFA and CST examination is a broad knowledge based examination that does not test in one specific subject area or surgical specialty.

 - Read through the reference list (found in the candidate handbook).
 These references are the primary sources of information used when the examination questions were developed.
 Use these references to review and refresh your knowledge, particularly in the areas you identified as unfamiliar when you reviewed the Examination Content Area Outline.